Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%; all parameters have descriptions.
-The description does not add extra meaning beyond the schema, so baseline 3 is appropriate.
+Schema description coverage is 100%—all three parameters have descriptions in the input schema.
+The description does not add any new parameter-level information, so the baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.